Justin599M/Half-Size-Extern-Walls/README.md

 Version 0.6
 This program is a post slicing script that cuts external perimeter lines into 2 per layer.
 In theory this maintains print quality while speeding this up.
-Currently takes in 1 argument that is the filepath to a GCode file.
-This program is provided as is with no liability or warranty
+Currently takes in 1 argument that is the filepath to a GCode file made by PrusaSlicer This program is provided as is with no liability or warranty

 Todo List: